-Hawaii Jellyfish stings
+Hawaii Jellyfish stings.

-Centipedes and scorpions
+Centipedes and scorpions.

 These can be very painful and serious, with the distinct possibility of infection, and are clearly best avoided.
 If you get scraped, however, here are some basic suggestions:

 First, clean the scrape with soap and water.
 Then clean with hydrogen peroxide diluted with water.
 Rinse again and apply an antiseptic/antibiotic ointment.
-If it’s at all serious or shows sign of an infection, consult a physician.
+If it’s at all serious or shows signs of an infection, consult a physician.
 Hawaii has lots of urgent care locations where these are most often treated.

-Lost or delayed luggage
+Lost or delayed luggage.

 Next, it’s helpful to photograph your luggage exterior and its contents in case of loss or delay.
 (It seems like we’re always running around at the last minute and never think to do this).
-If something doesn’t show up in Hawaii, the good news is that most bags are recovered and will be delivered to your hotel at no cost.
+If something doesn’t show up in Hawaii, the good news is that most bags are ultimately recovered and will be delivered to your hotel at no cost.

 Tip: If your bag is delayed, ask about the airline’s policy for replacing things you may need in the interim.
-Our airline said they provided nothing unless the bag was totally lost!